Rolf Harris: Personal life, illness and death

-On 1 March 1958, in London, Harris married Alwen Hughes, a Welsh sculptor and jeweller, while they were both art students.
-In 1964, he and his wife had a daughter.
+On 1 March 1958, in Little Venice, London, Harris married Alwen Hughes, a Welsh sculptor and jeweller, while they were both art students.
+In 1964, he and his wife had a daughter, Bindi.

 In September 2016, it was reported that Harris, who had been serving his prison sentence at the time, had been hospitalised with suspected sepsis.

-In October 2022, it was reported that Harris was suffering neck cancer, mostly unable to speak, and was being fed via a tube.
+In October 2022, it was reported that Harris was suffering neck cancer, was mostly unable to speak, and was being fed via a tube.
 He also required 24-hour care.
 Harris died at his home in Bray, Berkshire, on 10 May 2023, aged 93.
 His death was not publicly announced until 23 May, when it was confirmed to the press by the Royal Borough of Windsor and Maidenhead register office.
 His death certificate gave the cause of death as neck cancer and "frailty of old age".
 Harris was cremated.

 On 15 August 2024, his widow Alwen Hughes died aged 92.